soundaryachandar/stripe-test-payment-inreact/README.md

 ```

 ## Start the backend server
+In a terminal, run the command below -
 ```
 npm run backend
 ```

 ## Start the front end server
+Open another terminal, and run the command below -

 ```
 npm run frontend
 ```